tzAcee/cpp-class-creator/README.md

 -Class can be created, while the language is not c++

+## Settings
+"cpp.sfml.*" - Experimental, not really usefull, just for my private usage "cpp.creator.setPath": = "string" | null : set your path where the class should be created

 ## Release Notes

 Init release of C++ Class Creator.
 Have fun.
 Make Pull Request when you have feature ideas.